BZFlag-Dev/bzflag/src/other/ftgl/msvc/README.txt

 To use FTGL in your own projects you will need to link against either the static lib, or the DLL export lib.
 All builds use the multithreaded runtime.
+If built with the export lib, your project will need to ship with the FTGL .dll file in order to be usable.

-Your project will also need to include freetype2 and OpenGL.
+Your project will also need to include the freetype2 and OpenGL .dll files in order to be usable.

 For instructions on using Freetype go to www.freetype.org For instructions on using OpenGL go to www.opengl.org